-

 Arrive

-Below are travel resources on how to get to Nantucket.
-There is no bridge!
-And, it's not necessary to bring a car, as convenient public transportation services allow easy access to all parts of the island.
-Check out the map of Nantucket island for more information!
+This page contains travel resources for Nantucket.
+There is no bridge to the island, and it's not necessary to bring a car as convenient public transportation services allow easy access to all parts of the island.

 ON ISLAND TRANSPORTATION